 “The Recovery of Stoicism in the Renaissance,” in The Routledge Handbook of the Stoic Tradition, ed.
 John Sellars.
 New York: Routledge, 2016, pp. 117-132.

 "T. Lucretius Carus, Addenda et Corrigenda."
 In Catalogus Translationum et Commentariorum: Mediaeval and Renaissance Latin Translations and Commentaries, vol. 10.
 Washington D.C.: Catholic University of America Press, 2014.

 "The Recovery of Stoicism in the Renaissance."
 In The Routledge Handbook to the Stoic Tradition, edited by John Sellars, forthcoming.

 "The Use and Defense of the Classical Canon in Pomponio Leto's Biography of Lucretius."
-In Vitae Pomponianae, Biografie di Autori Antichi nell’Umanesimo Romano (Lives of Classical Writers in Fifteenth-Century Roman Humanism), proceedings of a conference hosted by the Danish Academy in Rome and the American Academy in Rome, April 24, 2013, to be published in Renaessanceforum (Forum for Renaissance Studies, Universities of Aarhaus & Copenhagen), forthcoming 2014.
+In Vitae Pomponianae, Biografie di Autori Antichi nell’Umanesimo Romano (Lives of Classical Writers in Fifteenth-Century Roman Humanism), proceedings of a conference hosted by the Danish Academy in Rome and the American Academy in Rome, April 24, 2013, Renaessanceforum (Forum for Renaissance Studies, Universities of Aarhaus & Copenhagen), 2014.